WE FOCUS ON THE DETAILS SO YOU CAN FOCUS ON THE CASE ®

 Where We Started

 Real life intervened again when Lisa’s oldest son suffered a near fatal bout of asthma.
-Lisa accepted contract paralegal positions to continue to make ends meet.
-By day she was a valuable legal assistant, but by night Lisa began work on her business plan for what would become Legal Concierge, Inc., now known nationwide as LCI.
+The doctor told Lisa that she had to work closer to home, she left the law firm and accepted contract paralegal positions to continue to make ends meet.
+By day, she was a valuable legal assistant, but by night Lisa began work on her business plan for what would become Legal Concierge, Inc., now known nationwide as LCI.

 With her prior work experience combined with a background in performing arts, Lisa realized that her training had already prepared her for the future.
 “There were so many similarities in preparing a production for the stage and preparing a team for trial, and yet I had no idea how to do it.
 I was a female in a male dominated world with a concept no one had heard of and no idea how to make people believe in me, much less the smartest, most in-demand people in the world.”

 Lisa’s oldest son was asthmatic and with him having some close calls and a few too many overnights in the hospital, Lisa made a critical decision to begin working from home.
 With no room in her house, she took the doors off a coat closet, tuning the tiny space into a home office in order to stay closer to her son’s school in case of a unexpected attack.
 Lisa’s home coat closet became what would be her office for the next eight years.
 Lisa continued working night and day out of her makeshift office, struggling to strike a balance between work and home life, up to and including a ban on television and radio so she could maintain her focus.